chesapeaketechnology/gitlab-templates/README.md

 ## Change log

 #### [2.x.x] on Future Date... : Official stable release with many changes
+- Adds Helm OCI compatibility for Harbor 2.7 and later.
 - Fixes gradle sast job which was calling the wrong python script.
 - Updates sast python script to list all sast vulnerabilities found instead of failing on the first vulnerability found.
 - Updates Mega Linter Docker image from nvuillam to oxsecurity Docker repo.